 - The people involved in the conversation are you, two board members, and a hearing coordinator who takes notes and notifies you of the decision.

-- Following your hearing, the HTB will either maintain or reverse SGI's decision.
+- Following your hearing, the HTB can maintain, reverse or alter SGI's decision.

 - You will be notified about the decision shortly after your hearing.